jamiewannenburg/uacalcsrc/tasks/Task 68 - Subalgebra.md

 ### Next Steps
 1. Add unit tests for all implemented methods
 2. Add integration tests for subalgebra creation and operations
-3. Implement lattice methods once dependencies are available
-4. Implement congruenceAsAlgebra once ProductAlgebra is available
+3. Implement congruenceAsAlgebra once ProductAlgebra is available